 - 1. Complete the required number of program clock hours. - 2.
-Complete and submit all assigned skill practical assessments, to demonstrate completion of State requirements. - 3.
-Pass the school's final written and practical exams. - 4.
-Complete the required theory hours and pass all written theory exams.
+Complete and submit all practical monthly worksheets, to demonstrate completion of practical requirements. - 3.
+Complete all assigned written and practical exams with a passing score.

 Upon meeting all requirements listed above for graduation, the student will receive one (1) graduation certificate.
 Students may also request an official current transcript from the school, at any time during or after graduation.